How To Clean Natural Stone

 Dirty Grout

-Dirty grout is a common occurrence in bathrooms, kitchens, and pools, and can sometimes be difficult and tedious to clean.
+Dirty grout is a common occurrence.
 This doesn’t have to be the case.
 The method below should make light work and have your grout looking good as new.

 The first step to cleaning dirty grout is to try removing the stain with dishwashing liquid and water and then scrubbing with a soft kitchen broom.
-If the stain persists, try one of the 2 methods below for removing dirt from your grout.
+If the stain persists, try one of the 2 methods below for removing dirty grout from between pool pavers.

 Non-Caustic Detergent